tykling/tykdnscheck/README.md

 The script replies with SERVFAIL for all querytypes other than TXT, and it replies with REFUSED for all domains other than the configured one.

-tykdnscheck is in Python, authored by Thomas Steen Rasmussen <thomas@gibfest.dk>.
+tykdnscheck is written in Python, authored by Thomas Steen Rasmussen <thomas@gibfest.dk>.

 Latest version can always be found at https://github.com/tykling/tykdnscheck